 The massive Tyne Bridge is one of Newcastle’s most iconic images.
 Exhausted runners cross it on the Great North Run, as did a young Daniel Craig in the closing scene of classic ’90s drama Our Friends in the North.

 Built by the team who went on to do Sydney Harbour Bridge (you can see the resemblance), it joins Newcastle and Gateshead.

 So it’s more than worth a visit.
 But all that bridge-spotting can be thirsty work.

 Quay Ingredient is one of Newcastle’s best-loved coffee shops – it’s all rustic homeliness and Scandi design touches.
 And it’s tucked just beneath the Tyne Bridge.

 Where is it?
 Queen Street, Quayside, NE1 3UG

 4. Enjoy the views and the art at BALTIC

 With art to rival that of the Tate Modern, prepare to be stunned, amazed and surprised.
 Even if you’re not usually an art fan, it’s guaranteed to be a day out to make you think.

-Housed in a former flour mill, this eye-popping space is always changing its exhibitions, so check what’s on before you go.
+Housed in a former flour mill, The Baltic is an eye-popping space, always changing its exhibitions.
+So check what’s on before you go.
 There are regular special events for families too.

 Go to the Level 5 viewing box to get stunning views across the city.